dougbutner/web-4/README.md

 	}

-	// For this to work, an object containing every single possible hashed value must be stored on an authentication server for each datatype. sendToAuthServer({
+	// For this to work, a matr object containing every single possible hashed value must be stored on an authentication server for each datatype. sendToAuthServer({
 	})

-	// Finally, ranges of values are hashed, that value is returned return sha256(processedBioData); // Biosecret as hashed value
+	// Finally, the real biodata is returned return sha256(processedBioData); // Biosecret

 }